-As a result of the outbreak, we have experienced a material impact on our business, financial condition or results of operations for the three months ended March 31, 2022 as well as significant business disruptions.
-For example, some of our employees are currently still working remotely from home, we have continued to suspend most business travel, and we are still not always able to physically meet with future and current customers to sell and market our products.
+As a result of the outbreak, we have experienced a material impact on our business, financial condition and results of operations for the three and six months ended June 30, 2022 as well as significant business disruptions.
+For example, some of our employees are currently still working remotely from home and we are still not always able to physically meet with future and current customers to sell and market our products.